Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers

 The CDFPT receives the candidate’s dossier for evaluation.
 This dossier contains several items.
 The list of items in the candidate’s tenure and/or promotion dossier are:

 - Faculty Dossier Packet.
 All materials included in this packet are considered public information and are not confidential.
 This packet is prepared by the candidate.
-It includes a curriculum vitae; executive summary; teaching portfolio; scholarship/research portfolio; service portfolio; professional/practicum portfolio (optional); and appendices.
-Should new material relevant to tenure and/or promotion become available, the candidate may choose to add it to the Dossier packet at specific times.
+It includes a curriculum vitae; executive summary; teaching portfolio; scholarship portfolio; service portfolio; professional/practicum portfolio (optional); and supporting documents that serve as evidence.
+Should new material relevant to tenure and/or promotion become available, the candidate may choose to add it as an addendum at a specified time.

 - Fact Sheet.
-This form, completed by the candidate and signed by the Dean’s office, summarizes the candidate’s educational background, teaching experience and relevant professional activities.
+This form, completed by the candidate and verified and signed by the Dean’s office, summarizes the candidate’s educational background, teaching experience and relevant professional activities.

-- Confidential External Letters.
+- Confidential External Evaluation Letters.
 These letters are solicited in the manner described in Appendix 1.

 It is helpful for all candidates for tenure and/or promotion to be aware of the process and prepare accordingly.
-Preparation for tenure and promotion begins in the first year you join Pace.
+Preparation for tenure and promotion begins in the first year of joining Pace.
 The responsibilities outlined below are for new tenure-track appointments, but many of the points made are applicable to all faculty.

 Years 1, 2:

-- Create a collection system for evidence of activities in teaching, research and creative activity, and service.
+- Create a collection system for evidence of activities in teaching, scholarship, and service.
 Collect and organize everything, ranging from syllabi to grant applications (whether successful or not) to results of committee work.
 In addition to being useful for annual reports, these early materials provide a baseline from which to analyze improvement.

 - Preferably with the advice of the department chair, identify an experienced faculty mentor who can guide you through the processes leading to tenure and promotion.